dfamonteiro/blog/blog/content/posts/2025-books.md

 - **B:** You have intentions to make heavy use of the OpenShift-exclusive functionalities.

 If you intend to treat OpenShift as a "Kubernetes with a web frontend", I would recomend a [standard Kubernetes book](#the-kubernetes-book-2023-edition-nigel-poulton--pushkar-joglekar) instead.

+### Patterns of Enterprise Application Architecture (Martin Fowler _et al._)

+Where do I begin?
+On one hand I want to place this book on the same tier that [Domain-Driven Design](#domain-driven-design-tackling-complexity-in-the-heart-of-software-eric-evans) and [Designing Data-Intensive Applications](#designing-data-intensive-applications-martin-kleppmann) reside.
+On the other hand, sometimes you can really tell this book was written in 2003.
+Take this excerpt for example:

+> **The Allure of Distributed Objects**
+>
+> There is a recurring presentation that I used to see two or three times a year during design reviews.
+Proudly the system architect of a new OO system lays out his plan for a new distributed object system - let's pretend it's a some kind of ordering system.
+He shows me a design that looks rather like Figure 7.1.
+With separate remote objects for customers, orders, products, and deliveries.
+Each one is a separate component that can be placed on a separate processing node.
+>
+> I ask, "Why do you do this?"
+>
+> "Performance, of course," the architect replies, looking at me a little oddly.
+"We can run each component on a separate box.
+If one component gets too busy we add extra boxes for it so we can load-balance our application."
+The look is now curious as if he wonders if I really know anything about real distributed object stuff at all.
+>
+> Meanwhile I'm faced with an interesting dilemma.
+Do I just say out and out that this design sucks like an inverted hurricane and get shown the door immediately?

+So this fictional architect's idea is to design small services that map to the domain's entities and can scale independently?
+[Surely that's never gonna catch on](https://en.wikipedia.org/wiki/Microservices)!
+To be fair to the author there are plenty of good reasons to **_not_** use microservices[^2], I just wanted to highlight that there are some aspects of this book that are dated.

+The chapter on web presentation patterns is another such example: aside from the model-view-controller pattern, the rest of the chapter can be disregarded, as 2 decades of innovation on web development frameworks have superseeded most of this chapter's insights.

+[^2]: Even in the [microservices wikipedia page](https://en.wikipedia.org/wiki/Microservices#Criticism_and_concerns), the list of cons is far larger that the list of pros.

+While some parts of the book haven't aged well, others have aged like wine: there is a lot of insights on mapping database data to objects that were valid in 2004, and will continue to be valid in 2054[^3].
+On a personal note, I found Martin Fowler's insights on the dangers of lazy loading to be harrowingly accurate:

+[^3]: SQL will never die.

+> Another danger with Lazy Load is that it can easily cause more database accesses than you need.
+A good example of this ripple loading is if you fill a collection with Lazy Loads and then look at them one at a time.
+>
+> This will cause you to go to the database once for each object instead of reading them all in at once.
+I've seen ripple loading cripple the performance of an application.
+One way to avoid it is never to have a collection of Lazy Loads but, rather make the collection itself a Lazy Load and, when you load it, load all the contents.

+_"I've seen ripple loading cripple the performance of an application."_ Trust me Martin, so have I!
+We're constantly battling this performance issue at my day job.

+So, is this book worth reading?
+Yes, but don't be afraid of glossing over the parts of the book that don't interest you.
+I personally skipped over the code examples because I was far more interested in the ideas and motivations behind the book's patterns, for example.